About Inkwater Press

 Jeremy Solomon was the founding administrator of Practicing Attorneys for Law Students (PALS) in New York City and is the co-author of three books.
 He received a BA from the University of Wisconsin-Madison and an MBA degree from the Wharton School of Business at the University of Pennsylvania.
 He completed the Radcliffe Publishing Procedures Course at Harvard University.

 Holly Tri has a BAS in Psychology from the University of Minnesota Duluth and an MFA in Creative Writing from Goddard College.
 Her editing experience spans various genres, from poetry and fiction to memoir and children’s books, as well as promotional and educational materials.
 In her pre-editing life, she spent over two years working with securities and investments.
-An avid reader, Holly has a keen eye for detail.
-She is also a published fiction writer and has a passion for ancient and medieval history.
+A voracious reader, Holly has a keen eye for detail.
+She is also a published fiction writer and has a passion for ancient and medieval history and true crime mysteries.

 Andrew Durkin is a composer and writer who has a PhD in English from the University of Southern California, where his mentor was Joseph Dane, author of What Is a Book?
 He was a postdoctoral fellow at the Annenberg Center for Communication at USC, where he worked with digital media pioneer Bob Stein.
 He lives in Portland, Oregon.

-Masha Shubin – A quintessential Renaissance woman, Masha Shubin has over twenty years of experience in web and graphic design, with additional experience ranging from customer service to computer programming to marketing to management.
+A quintessential Renaissance woman, Masha Shubin has over twenty-five years of experience in web and graphic design, with additional experience ranging from customer service to computer programming to marketing to management.
 As Creative Director for First Books/Inkwater Press, she makes full use of her creativity and skills.
 She has worked as photographer, international goodwill ambassador, mascot performer, movie producer, and theater director.
 She is also a self-published author with a series of children’s books.

 Paige Asay received her BS in Visual Communication Design from Western Oregon University, as well as a superlative Best Artist from her middle school.
 While at WOU she gained experience in branding, film, and media-related communications.
 She makes use of this experience as a Sound Engineer and Customer Service Rep here at First Books/Inkwater/Solomon Exam Prep.
 She has a strong admiration for mass media, coffee, and Greek mythology.